kodedile/SaveDataScripts/README.txt

 1. If playing "Kura5.exe", return to the [Main Menu] or [Quit Game]

-2.
-    Option A:  Drag and drop a single "Save_Files/filename.bok" onto "Save_Files/dropnload.bat" Option B:  Run "load.bat" and type the name of an existing save data file Option C:  Run "load.bat" and drag-and-drop a save data file onto the command prompt
+2. Drag and drop a single "Save_Files/filename.bok" onto "Save_Files/dropnload.bat"

 3. Play "Kura5.exe" and [Load] your saved game!

 /////////////////////////////////////////////////////////////////
 Command Prompt mode:

-1. Search for cmd.exe on Windows
+1. Search for "cmd.exe" on Windows

-2. Run cmd.exe
+2. Run "cmd.exe"

 3. Change to this directory, for example: cd "C:\Users\USERNAME\Downloads\Kura5_version\SaveDataScripts"

-4. To save, type "save.bat" and press ENTER, then type a name, and press ENTER
+4. To save, type "save.bat NameToSave" and press ENTER to save to "NameToSave.bok"

-5. To load, type "load.bat" and press ENTER, then type or drag-n-drop a filename, and press ENTER
+5. To load, type "load.bat NameToLoad" and press ENTER to load the save file "NameToLoad.bok"

 /////////////////////////////////////////////////////////////////